 To my knowledge, however, there is currently no similar movement afoot in farm management circles.
 There is no stream devoted to “critical farm management studies” at either the annual meetings of the American Society of Farm Managers and Rural Appraisers or the Agricultural and Applied Economics Association.
 “How can I use this information to make money” remains the implicit question undergirding most farm management research and theory.
 Whether such a framing holds true to W. J. Spillman’s 1903 definition of farm management as a means to achieve “the largest measure of happiness,” I would suggest, is a question that remains worthy of further consideration.

-{AU: Please insert a bio of up to 100 words here.}
+Shane Hamilton is Reader in Strategy, Management and Society at the University of York.
+He served as 2022-2023 president of the Agricultural History Society.
+He is the author of three books, including Supermarket USA: Food and Power in the Cold War Farms Race (2018) and numerous articles on agriculture, business and labor history, and rural politics.
+He delivered this presidential address at the 2023 meeting of the Agricultural History Society in Knoxville, Tennessee.

 Reference List